StackVista/stackstate-docs/configure/topology/event-handlers.md

 The variables and properties described below can be used in synchronous event handler functions.

 The `view` properties listed below can be used in **synchronous** event handler functions, they return details of the view the event handler is in.
-Note that `view`  or `scope` can be used, or an alias.
+Note that `view`  or `scope` variable name can be used, or an alias.
 - `view.getName` - returns the name of the view
 - `view.getDescription` - returns the description
 - `view.getQuery` - returns an STQL query of the view